Palliser Capital UK Ltd Takes $10.94 Million Position in Liberty Broadband Co. (NASDAQ:LBRDK)

 Wall Street Analyst Weigh In

 A number of analysts recently weighed in on LBRDK shares.
-Rosenblatt Securities reissued a “buy” rating and issued a $144.00 price objective on shares of Liberty Broadband in a research report on Tuesday, September 5th.
-Citigroup dropped their target price on shares of Liberty Broadband from $130.00 to $107.00 and set a “buy” rating on the stock in a research note on Wednesday, November 1st.
-StockNews.com downgraded shares of Liberty Broadband from a “hold” rating to a “sell” rating in a research note on Thursday.
-Finally, Pivotal Research dropped their target price on shares of Liberty Broadband from $138.00 to $129.00 in a research note on Monday, August 7th.
+Citigroup reduced their price objective on shares of Liberty Broadband from $130.00 to $107.00 and set a “buy” rating on the stock in a research report on Wednesday, November 1st.
+Pivotal Research dropped their target price on shares of Liberty Broadband from $138.00 to $129.00 in a research note on Monday, August 7th.
+Rosenblatt Securities restated a “buy” rating and issued a $144.00 target price on shares of Liberty Broadband in a research note on Tuesday, September 5th.
+Finally, StockNews.com downgraded shares of Liberty Broadband from a “hold” rating to a “sell” rating in a research note on Thursday.
 One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and three have assigned a buy rating to the company’s stock.
 According to MarketBeat.com, Liberty Broadband currently has a consensus rating of “Hold” and an average target price of $130.00.

 Check Out Our Latest Stock Analysis on Liberty Broadband